Predatory Sequence (how wolves get a meal!):

 Steps you can take to keep your dog safe:

-If predatory drift happens, less damage will be done between two dogs of similar size
+4. Make sure your dog is playing with other like-size dogs.
+If predatory drift happens, less damage will be done between two dogs of similar size.